FederAndInk/lock_free_debug_tools_comparison/README.md

 (SEE: if Intel inspector support lockfree)
 Most tools have poor support of lock-free programming.\
-CppMem can shows us what is going on in lock free but has serious limitations (main function only, no struct, tiny subset of pseudo C supported).\
+CppMem can shows us what is going on in lock free but has serious limitations (no struct, tiny subset of pseudo C supported).

 ThreadSanitizer can work well in lock-free context but has [not been seriously tested on that specific area[7]](#tsan_faq "TSan supports [...]
-C++ `<atomic>` operations are supported with llvm libc++ (not very throughly tested, though).") and there are no new paper describing the new Thread Sanitizer (v2).
-It will be necessary to dig and test real lock free programs with TSan.
+C++ `<atomic>` operations are supported with llvm libc++ (not very thoroughly tested, though).") and there are no paper describing the new Thread Sanitizer (v2).

+We had ideas for further testing, but due to lack of time we don't have tested:

-// TODO: don't had time to test with more than 2 threads: eg: multi conso/prod, ...
+- programs with more than 2 threads
+- real examples
+  - boost lock-free
+  - TBB
+  - PPLP (program develop at Verimag)
+- More benchmark (on real examples)
+  - Execution time
+  - Memory overhead
+- Other hardware:
+  - ARM64

-// TODO: don't had time to test on other machines (ARM, verimag)
+  - Verimag PC // TODO: see if we can test on verimag

+Finally it would be interesting to do further testing on real lock free programs with TSan, as this haven't been done, in order to potentially complete TSan specifically for lock-free programs.

 ## References